National Fishing Advisory Council

 Terms of Reference

-The Council does not represent the sole mechanism for engagement and consultation with government on fisheries matters.
+NFAC does not represent the sole mechanism for engagement and consultation with government on fisheries and aquaculture matters.

-The Council will provide advice, specific to the responsibility of the Australian Government and of relevance to the Council’s membership, on:
+NFAC will provide advice, specific to the responsibilities of the minister, on:

-The Assistant Minister will attend meetings where possible and may appoint a proxy.
-Liaison will be through the Secretariat (Department of Agriculture and Water Resources), unless otherwise advised.
+The minister will attend meetings where possible and may appoint a proxy.
+Liaison with the minister will be through the NFAC Secretariat, unless otherwise advised.

-The Assistant Minister has discretion to review and amend these Terms of Reference at any time.
+The minister has discretion to review and amend these Terms of Reference at any time.

 Role of the chair

-The chair will be independent and will be determined by the Assistant Minister.
+The chair will be independent of any one particular sector or interests and will be determined by the minister.
 The chair will be responsible for:

-- presiding at all meetings and ensuring the business of the meeting proceeds effectively
+- presiding at all meetings and, with the support of the secretariat, ensuring the business of the meeting proceeds effectively

 - ensuring each meeting has an effective agenda

-- recording and distributing a summary of each meeting within agreed timeframes and
+- recording and distributing a summary of each meeting as soon as practical after each meeting, and

-Confidentiality – Meetings and any information disseminated to the Council is confidential and confidentiality is expected to be maintained by all participants (including invited observers).
+Confidentiality – NFAC business is to remain confidential.
 This does not preclude members from discussing key matters with their constituents, however the confidentiality of deliberations during meetings should be maintained.

-Meeting frequency – The Council will meet up to twice a year (and where appropriate in conjunction with industry conferences and forums).
+Meeting frequency – NFAC will meet up to twice a year (and where appropriate in conjunction with industry conferences and forums).

-Agenda – Meeting agendas will be developed by the Secretariat in consultation with the chair and the Assistant Minister.
+Agenda – Agendas will be developed by the Secretariat in consultation with the minister and chair.

-Invited participants/observers - The Council may invite, on an ad hoc basis, observers and other stakeholders to participate in meetings where relevant.
-These may include other Australian Government ministers and departmental officers and technical experts.
+Invited participants/observers – NFAC may invite, on an ad hoc basis, observers and other stakeholders to participate in meetings where relevant.
+This may include other Australian Government departments, ministers or subject matter experts.

 - Professor Colin Buxton, Chair